chinapedia/wikipedia.abstract.en/Page/Geography_of_Jordan.md

 Boundaries

-Jordan_Topography.png.]]
+.]]
 Except for small sections of the borders with Israel and Syria, Jordan's international boundaries do not follow well-defined natural features of the terrain.
 The country's boundaries were established by various international agreements and with the exception of the border with Israel, none was in dispute in early 1989.

 Jordan's boundaries with Syria, Iraq, and Saudi Arabia do not have the special significance that the border with Israel does; these borders have not always hampered tribal nomads in their movements, yet for a few groups borders did separate them from traditional grazing areas and delimited by a series of agreements between the United Kingdom and the government of what eventually became Saudi Arabia) was first formally defined in the Hadda Agreement of 1925.

-Jordan-Saudi_Arabia_Land_Exchange.gif In 1965 Jordan and Saudi Arabia concluded an agreement that realigned and delimited the boundary.
+In 1965 Jordan and Saudi Arabia concluded an agreement that realigned and delimited the boundary.
 Jordan gained 19 kilometers of land on the Gulf of Aqaba and 6,000 square kilometers of territory in the interior, and 7,000 square kilometers of Jordanian-administered, landlocked territory was ceded to Jordan.[1]
 The new boundary enabled Jordan to expand its port facilities and established a zone in which the two parties agreed to share petroleum revenues equally if oil were discovered.
 The agreement also protected the pasturage and watering rights of nomadic tribes inside the exchanged territories.

 Topography

-Middle_East_Topographic_Political_EN.svg Salt,_Jordan.jpg in the Balqa Governorate.]] wadirum66.jpg in Southern Jordan.]]
+in the Balqa Governorate.]] in Southern Jordan.]]

 The country consists mainly of a plateau between and meters high, divided into ridges by valleys and gorges, and a few mountainous areas.
 West of the plateau, land descents form the East Bank of the Jordan Rift Valley.
 The valley is part of the north-south Great Rift Valley, and its successive depressions are Lake Tiberias (Sea of Galilee; its bottom is about ), Jordan Valley, the Dead Sea (its bottom is about ), Arabah, and the Gulf of Aqaba at the Red Sea.
 Jordan's western border follows the bottom of the rift.
 Although an earthquake-prone region, no severe shocks had been recorded for several centuries.